 - All children will have their work marked.
-This may take the form of self-marking, peer marking or teacher marking, - Work will be marked using the marking code. - Where learning objectives are achieved, a stamp will show this and next step challenges may be given.
+This may take the form of self-marking, peer marking or teacher marking, - Work will be marked using the marking code. - Where learning objectives are achieved, a record of VR by the teacher in the book will indicate this and next step challenges may be given.
 This should happen for at least two pieces of work over the school week.
-Differentiated next step challenges may be written in books, printed on labels or displayed on whiteboards for children to copy. - The following lesson, after quality marking, children will be given the appropriate time to respond and make the necessary improvements to their work.
+Next step challenges may be written in books, printed on labels or displayed on whiteboards for children to copy. - The following lesson, after quality marking, children will be given the appropriate time to respond and make the necessary improvements to their work.